Handwriting can be more than just a way to practice penmanship.

 Handwriting Lessons Through Literature (HLTL) takes full advantage of the benefits that copywork imparts, beginning with the instructional Primer book and followed by copywork books from many different sources.

-HLTL begins with your choice of two different instructional copywork books, Handwriting for Beginning Readers and Handwriting for All Ages.
-These books teach handwriting by focusing on chunks of words: phonograms and syllables.
+Handwriting Lessons Through Literature: Primer teaches handwriting by focusing on chunks of words, using phonograms and Webster’s syllabary.
 This has multiple benefits.
 Practicing with the phonograms and syllabary reinforces proper spelling.
-The same pages can be used from year to year for additional practice.
+The same pages can be used from year to year for additional practice and review.
 And for cursive writing, the process of writing through the syllabary includes all possible cursive joins.

-The Story Book of Science includes two copywork pages per chapter from Jean Henri Fabre’s book.
+The Story Book of Science includes one copywork page per chapter from Jean Henri Fabre’s book.